10 Free Kwanzaa Worksheets & Coloring Pages

 Kwanzaa word match

-These fun and educational free homeschool printables for kids combine creativity with learning about Kwanzaa symbols.
+These fun and educational Kwanzaa activities combine creativity with learning about Kwanzaa symbols.

-Children can color in festive images of Kwanzaa symbols like the Kinara, Bendera (flag), Muhindi (corn), and more.
+Children can color festive images of symbols like the Kinara, Bendera (flag), and Muhindi, while enjoying the challenge of matching words to the correct symbols, reinforcing their understanding of this significant holiday.

 kwanzaa coloring pages